-Katie Siek is a professor and chair of Informatics at Indiana University.
+Katie Siek is a professor at Indiana University.
 Her primary research interests are in human computer interaction, health informatics, and ubiquitous computing.
 More specifically, she is interested in how sociotechnical interventions affect personal health and well being.
 Her research is supported by the National Institutes of Health, the Robert Wood Johnson Foundation, and the National Science Foundation including a five-year NSF CAREER award.
 She has been awarded a CRA-W Borg Early Career Award (2012) and a Scottish Informatics and Computer Science Alliance Distinguished Visiting Fellowship (2010 & 2015).

 Independent Studies & Senior Theses

 Dr. Siek welcomes students to collaborate on 2-3 credit hours of research in her lab as independent studies or senior theses (please note, 2 credit hours is equivalent to ~8 hours of research per week and 3 credit hours is equivalent to ~12 hours of research per week).
-Dr. Siek's reserach projects aim to improve the health of people outside of clinical environments.
+Dr. Siek's research projects aim to improve the health of people outside of clinical environments.
 Her research include user needs analysis, building custom systems in IoT (e.g., arduino, raspberry pi), or evaluating systems in the field (human computer interaction with ethics board approval).
 Come to her office hours to get involved.